Marketplace payments: everything you need to know

 If you partner with a PSP, they should offer all the tools you need to help you complete these procedures effortlessly.
 Payment providers can offer different options for this, including:

-– Automated KYC: This automatically takes care of all compliance requirements, so you don’t have to manually add sellers to your marketplace payment platform.
+– Automated KYC: This automatically takes care of all compliance requirements, so you don’t have to manually add sellers to your platform.

 – White-label: You can add your marketplace’s logo or branding to the PSP’s onboarding process.